rammybt/trading_journal/strategic_asset_allocation-india.md

     - 1/5 of remaining at 0.75R.
     - 1/4 of remaining at 1.25R.
     - 1/3 of remaining at 2R.
-    - 1/2 of remaining at trailing stop loss - 1.
+    - 1/2 of remaining at stop loss - 1.
-    - All remaining at trailing stop loss - 2.
+    - All remaining at stop loss - 2.
 - Benchmark - Nifty 500.

 <br/>